amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 The original Mannheim slide rule was invented in 1859 by [Amédée Mannheim](https://en.wikipedia.org/wiki/Amédée_Mannheim), a French artillery officer, for quickly computing artillery firing solutions in the field.
 It was capable of computing only $×$, $÷$, $x^2$, and $\sqrt{x}$, which suited its intended purpose.

-A slight improvement upon the Mannheim slide rule was the German *Rietz* model.
+***Rietz type***—A slight improvement upon the Mannheim slide rule was the German Rietz type.
 It added the $ST$ scale for small angles in the range $[0.573°, $ $5.73°$], or in radians $[0.01, 0.1]$.
 In this angular range, $sin(\theta) \approx tan(\theta)$, so the combined $sin$-$tan$ scale suffices—for engineers, that is.
 The following is the Nestler 23 R Rietz, a famous German slide rule known to be a favourite of Albert Einstein.
 The 23 R dates to 1907, but the example below is from the 1940s.

 [Nestler 23 R]

-Another German innovation, the *Darmstadt* model, was the workhorse preferred by the early 20th century engineers.
+***Darmstadt type***—Another German innovation, the Darmstadt type, was the workhorse preferred by the early 20th century engineers.
 It has three $LL$ scales, $LL_1$, $LL_2$, and $LL_3$, used to compute general exponentiation of the form $x^{y/z} = \sqrt[z]{x^y}$.
 When $z = 1$, the general expression reduces to $x^y$.
 When $y = 1$, the general expression reduces to $x^{1/z} = \sqrt[z]{x}$.
 Newer, more advanced models sport the fourth $LL_0$ scale.
 The following is the Aristo 967 U Darmstadt from the mid 1970s.

 [Aristo 967 U]

-All advanced engineering slide rules were based on the *log-log duplex* model.
-The term "duplex" refers to the fact that both sides of the frame are etched with scales.
-The earliest duplex rules date to the 1900s.
-The "log-log" term refers to the $LL$ scale.
+***log-log duplex type***—Engineering slide rules generally were of the log-log duplex type.
 The models used by engineering students have three black $LL$ scales ($LL_1$, $LL_2$, and $LL_3$) for cases where $x > 1$ and three red $LL$ scales ($LL_{01}$, $LL_{02}$, and $LL_{03}$ running from right to left) for cases where $x < 1$.
 More advanced models used by professional engineers have four black-red pairs of $LL$ scales.

 The Faber-Castell (FC) 2/83 N Novo Duplex slide rule, shown below, was a common model used by many engineers in the mid to late 1970s.
 It was especially popular outside the US.
 It was a big (wide) slide rule.
 And it was arguably one of the most aesthetically pleasing slid rules ever manufactured.
 Aside from sporting four black-red pairs of $LL$ scales, it had $T_1$ and $T_2$ refined $tan$ scales, $W_1$ and $W_2$ specialised scale pairs for computing $\sqrt{x}$ with greater precision, and additional hairlines on the cursor for power (HP and kW) computations.

 [Faber-Castell 2/83 N Novo Duplex]

-Of the straight rule varieties, the less expensive Mannheim and Rietz models were used in high school, and the more sophisticated Darmstadt and log-log duplex models were used in college.
+Of the straight rule types, the less expensive Mannheim and Rietz models were used in high school, and the more sophisticated Darmstadt and log-log duplex models were used in college.
 There were longer straight rules used by those who require more precision.
 Some models even came with magnifying cursor glass to allow a more precise reading.
 And there were shorter, pocket-sized straight rules, like the Pickett N600-ES carried by the Apollo astronauts.
 Although not very precise, pocket slide rules were good enough for back-of-the-napkin calculations in the field.
 Engineers, however, were partial to the 25 cm desk straight rule.
 As such, most slide rules manufactured over the past two centuries were of this design.

+## *circular rules*

-***circular rules***—As an engineering student in the 1980s in Burma, I used the Faber-Castell 8/10 circular slide rule, shown below, which was a hand-me-down from my engineer aunt.
+As an engineering student in the 1980s in Burma, I used the Faber-Castell 8/10 circular slide rule, shown below, which was a hand-me-down from my engineer aunt.
 All my classmates used the government-issued Aristo 0968 straight slide rule.
 All the scales are etched onto the exposed plastic face.
 The outer portion of the face is fixed to the body, and the inner portion of the face rotates.
 And the cursor with the hairline rotates across the scales on the face.
 The FC 8/10, despite being circular, operates on the same principles as the straight rule: the outer portion of the FC 8/10 is analogous to the frame of the straight rule, the inner portion to the slide.
 The circular shape of the device does indeed highlight, visually and literally, the wrap-around nature of the logarithmic scales.

 [Faber-Castell 8/10, early 1970s]